ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 ### General code sins to avoid and restricitons to follow

-There are few misdemeanors that often show up in PRs and code base.
+There are few misdemeanors that often show up in pull-requests and code base.
 Keep source code more tidier and cleaner with these.

+- Commits/pull-requests naming have to follow [Conventional Commits Specification][commits]
 - [Cmdlet aliases](https://github.com/PowerShell/PSScriptAnalyzer/blob/master/RuleDocumentation/AvoidUsingCmdletAliases.md)
     - Never use aliases
     - Aliases are usefull only in interactive (terminal) usage